 “I wonder if it even occurs to Cook that maybe, just maybe, this is an indictment of his own feeble powers of skepticism—not a reflection on skepticism itself?

 “Wait, no I don’t,” he snorts.

 * Relax—as long as you don’t deny climate, you need fear no such appetite-ruining gaucherie.
-(You’re also safe if you do deny climate, because Cook has learnt the hard way that he’s only fit to argue with people who agree with him.)
+(You’re also safe if you do deny climate, because Cook has learnt the hard way that it’s only safe to argue with people who agree with him.)

 Nor does he snort alone.
 A growing number of CliScep contributors haven’t read Cook2018 either—or been remotely impressed by it.

 Independent analyst Geoff Chambers, an independent person who is not the same person as Keyes, agrees with him—correctly, in Keyes’ view.